arangodb/kube-arangodb/docs/Manual/Deployment/Kubernetes/DeploymentResource.md

 This setting is not available for group `coordinators`, `syncmasters` & `syncworkers` because servers in these groups do not need persistent storage.

+### `spec.<group>.probes.livenessProbeDisabled: bool`

+If set to true, the operator does not generate a liveness probe for new pods belonging to this group.

+### `spec.<group>.probes.readinessProbeDisabled: bool`

+If set to true, the operator does not generate a readiness probe for new pods belonging to this group.

 ### `spec.<group>.tolerations: []Toleration`

 This setting specifies the `tolerations` for the `Pod`s created